-Vaginal dryness is often a result of natural menopause, but is also known to be caused by chemotherapy, as well as certain drugs, such as Arimidex, Aromasin, Femara, Tamoxifen and Faslodex.
-Vaginal dryness is a very common occurrence.
+Vaginal dryness is often a result of natural menopause, but is also known to be caused by chemotherapy, as well as certain drugs, such as Arimidex, Aromasin, Femara, Tamoxifen and Faslodex.20 Vaginal dryness is a very common occurrence.
 Less common, though not rare, is vaginal atrophy.
 Vaginal atrophy is marked by a severe thinning and inflammation of the vaginal walls.
 It can also cause the vaginal canal to shorten or tighten.
 These symptoms can make sexual intercourse extremely painful or uncomfortable.
 Many treatments for vaginal dryness or vaginal atrophy are location-specific estrogen replacements.
 Though the estrogen is released only in the vagina, and not designed to be absorbed into the blood stream, these products may not be appropriate for some breast cancer survivors, particularly if your cancer is ER+.
-Some of these treatments include the following.
+Speak to your doctor about options that may be best for you.
+Many breast cancer survivors may find that estrogen-replacement products are not appropriate for their situation, and must therefore turn to a vaginal moisturizer.
+There are several products designed for menopausal symptoms, such as: